UPPMAX/R-matlab-julia-HPC/docs/matlab/load_runMatlab.rst

          It is recommended that GUI be started in Thinlinc at the LUNARC HPC Desktop On-Demand by going to ``Applications`` &rarr; ``Applications - Matlab`` &rarr; ``Matlab <version>`` and clicking the desired version number.
 A GfxLauncher window will pop up where you can specify your account, requested resources, and walltime for the GUI itself; these settings are distinct from and do not constrain SLURM jobs sent from the GUI to the compute nodes.
 For more details, see the section on `Desktop On-Demand <../common/ondemand-desktop.html>`_

-         To start MATLAB in the terminal, load matlab/2023b or your preferred version, and then type:
+         To start MATLAB in the terminal, you must first choose the correct terminal.
+There are several: three in ``Applications`` &rarr; ``Applications - General`` &rarr, which can safely launch either the MATLAB GUI or MATLAB command line on a compute node, and one in ``Applications`` &rarr; ``Favorites`` &rarr; ``Terminal``, which runs on a login node and should be avoided.
+Starting any of the three in ``Applications - General`` will open the GfxLauncher and prompt you for your account and resource selections.
+Even users who have been awarded GPU time are encouraged to use the CPU-only terminal whenever possible, as they are abundant and less resource intensive.

+         Once you've opened a terminal session and loaded your preferred version type:

          .. code-block:: console

             $ matlab -singleCompThread -nodisplay

-         There are several terminals: one in ``Applications`` &rarr; ``Favorites`` &rarr; ``Terminal``, which runs on a login node, and three in ``Applications`` &rarr; ``Applications - General`` &rarr, which can safely launch either the MATLAB GUI or MATLAB command line on a compute node.
-Starting any of the three in ``Applications - General`` will open the GfxLauncher (the user and prompt you for your account and resource requests first.
-Even users who have been awarded GPU time are encouraged to use the CPU-only terminal whenever possible, as they are less resource intensive and we have many more of them.

-The ``-singleCompThread`` is usually required to prevent MATLAB from spawning as many processes as it thinks it needs, which can cause the user to accidentally take over a full node.
-Most terminal instances launch MATLAB (either the GUI or command line) on a login node by default, so hogging a node can stall other users' jobs, a violation of the NAISS user agreement.
-Setting ``-singleCompThread`` does **not** prevent MATLAB from sending parallelized and/or multi-threaded jobs to SLURM or the MATLAB Distributed Computing Server (MDCS).

       .. tab:: Dardel (PDC)